Nuku alofa, Tonga

 Bats are sacred to the Tongans; the protected flying fox species found on the island spend their days in idle comfort and peace, hanging upside down from the trees, sound asleep.
 These are impressive creatures, with a wingspan of up to three feet.
 You'll have a chance to photograph them at Kolovai.

 At Otuhaka Beach, it's time for some fun in the sun.
-A snack of seasonal tropical fruits will be served at the beach and bottled drinks can be purchased here also.
+A snack of seasonal tropical fruits is served at the beach and bottled drinks can be purchased here also.

 Transportation is a basic island bus with no air -- conditioning or PA system.
 Restroom facilities are limited and very basic.
-Wear sunglasses, sunscreen and comfortable walking shoes.
-Bring aqua shoes, a hat and insect repellent.
+Wear comfortable walking shoes.
+Bring aqua shoes and insect repellent.
 Blowholes are affected by sea and weather conditions; blowhole activity is not guaranteed.
 Tour does not operate on Sundays.
 Bring local currency, as many vendors do not accept credit cards or US dollars.
-Wear your swimsuit under your clothing; bring a towel, sunscreen and a hat.
+Wear your swimsuit under your clothing; bring a towel, reef-safe/biodegradable sunscreen and a hat.